-We’re in the final few days of our 29 Days to Great Sex, which means we’re just a few days away from our awesome contest where you could win a first–or second–honeymoon!
-And my book, The Good Girl’s Guide to Great Sex, is available right now for the Nook, and through Amazon for the Kindle.
-The print version ships on March 6, and it’s 30% off until then! (update: It’s now everywhere!)
+We’re in the final few days of our 29 Days to Great Sex, leading up to the release of The Good Girl’s Guide to Great Sex, available right now for the Nook, and through Amazon for the Kindle. (update: It’s now everywhere!)

 We’ve been leading up in this series to today’s post, which in many ways I think is the most important of the series.
-Let’s learn how sex is supposed to be a true spiritual union.
+Let’s learn how making love is supposed to be a true spiritual union–it’s so much more than just having sex.
 Let me explain.

 If you grew up in the church, chances are you grew up with the King James Version.
 And do you remember hearing Genesis read out loud?